 Students enrolled in AMIDEAST’s Education Abroad Program in Amman will have opportunities to study a diverse number of topics related to the Middle East and North Africa in a program based at AMIDEAST’s facilities in Amman.
 AMIDEAST Education Abroad Program courses are taught by a select group of professors from a variety of institutions in and around Amman.
 These lecturers possess a strong instructional experience in English-speaking environments.
 All faculty members have received post-graduate degrees from North American or European universities, or have spent considerable time at English-medium institutions as students, faculty members, visiting faculty or visiting researchers.

-Dr. Khaled Abuamsha is a Curriculum Coordinator and Senior Lecturer of Arabic at the Qasid Institute and serves as an Arabic Language Coordinator and language instructor for AMIDEAST in Amman, Jordan.
+Dr. Khaled Abuamsha is Academic Director for Modern Standard Arabic at the Qasid Arabic Institute and serves as Qasid's point-person to provide Arabic language guidance for all AMIDEAST programs.
 Since 1997 Dr. Abuamsha has been teaching and giving lectures at various academic institutions, including the International Islamic University in Malaysia, the University of Jordan, and Brigham Young University in Provo, Utah, where he was a visiting professor at the Department of Asian and Near Eastern Languages for most of 2012.
 Dr. Abuamsha holds a PhD in curriculum development and methods of teaching Arabic as a second language and is finishing his second PhD in linguistics.
 His research interests include proficiency measurement, methods of foreign language teaching, teacher training, foreign language program evaluation and curriculum design.
 He has written more than twenty books and papers and participated in several international conferences pertaining to Arabic teaching and linguistics.

 Dr. Yusuf Mansur is an economist with over 25 years of experience in theoretical and practical research.
 He earned a PhD in economics from the University of Oklahoma and taught at Texas A&M University before returning to Jordan to teach at various Jordanian universities.
 He then joined the government first as a Telecom Privatization Adviser, then as founder of the National Competitiveness Team, Aid Coordination Unit and Technical Support Unit (trade negotiation support) at the Ministry of Planning and International Cooperation.
 He then was appointed Director General of the Telecom Regulatory Commission, and subsequently served as a policy and institutional support advisor with the EC-Jordan, as the United Nations Development Program’s Resident Representative, and as Director General of Jordan Investment Board and Jordan Agency for Investment and Economic Development.
 Dr. Mansur is currently CEO of the Envision Consulting Group, which he established in 2004, a regional economic and management consulting firm.
 He also serves as industry upgrading, trade and export promotion adviser working in Egypt, Yemen, Jordan and Syria.
 In addition, Dr. Mansur is a columnist in English and Arabic for several local and regional publications commenting on development and local/regional economic issues.
 He has written two books and several refereed articles.